Applying for Scholarships

 You must first register on the IPDET web site and then complete the online application form.

-This form contains a section where you must indicate if you are requesting a full, partial or no scholarship funding.
+This form contains a section where you must indicate whether you are requesting partial or no scholarship funding.

 Required Additional Documentation